tomasznazarenko/smb-password-sprayer-rpcclient/README.md

 # SMB Password Sprayer Using rpcclient

-A simple Python script that uses the `rpcclient` command to perform password spraying attacks against SMB server.
+A Python script that uses the `rpcclient` command to perform password spraying attacks against SMB server.
 This script allows you to test multiple usernames and passwords from files or provide them individually.
+It is used in place of Hydra or netexec (crackmapexec) which due to implementation were not able to discover credentials, though they existed, whereas rpcclient or metasploit (scanner/smb_login) worked as expected.

 ## Features